No payday for bankers in Vanguard global growth push - CEO

 "I believe that very strongly.
 We like to say that we are not smart enough to deal with two ...
 With every tick up in costs on the funds, the one thing you know is your client is getting a smaller return.
 How do you balance that?" he argued.

-Philadelphia-based Vanguard, which has $2.2 trillion (1.4 trillion pounds) assets under management, took in more than $140 billion in new business last year, largely from an investor base repelled by the spiralling costs of funds that have failed to even protect, much less grow, their wealth in troubled markets.
+Philadelphia-based Vanguard, which has $2.2 trillion assets under management, took in more than $140 billion in new business last year, largely from an investor base repelled by the spiralling costs of funds that have failed to even protect, much less grow, their wealth in troubled markets.

 The inflows smashed the annual record of $129.6 billion set by JPMorgan Chase & Co in 2008, according to fund research firm Strategic Insight.